etopian/docker-koel/README.md

 Alpine Linux, PHP-FPM, Nginx, NodeJS

-Uncomment the file that says
+Uncomment the line in the Dockerfile that says

-#cd /DATA/htdocs && php artisan init
+cd /DATA/htdocs && php artisan init

 or exec -it into the container and then su nginx... and cd /DATA/htdocs && php artisan init